OurFreeLight/DocktopBash/README.md

 ### Mac Installation
 Intel Mac is supported, however GPU support is not available at all.
 M2 Mac support should work, however this has not been tested.
 For M2 Macs there may be issues with trying to get containers to build.

+Mac's will use virtual machines when running the containers, degrading performance.

 Install Docker by following the guide at: https://docs.docker.com/desktop/install/mac-install/